Laptop Lending Program

 Rules & Regulations

 - You must be 13 years old, or older.
-Unless parents will be here constantly supervising, we won't lend a laptop top patients under the age of 13.
-Younger patients can still be visited by our volunteers who can provide supervised computer time.
+Laptops will not be lent to patients under 13 years of age unless parents will be with them to constantly supervise.
+Younger patients can have a visit from our volunteers who can provide supervised computer time.

-- We can't visit patients under Airborne or Modified isolations.
-We would like to be able to provide service to these patients, but due to the nature of our equipment and the isolations, we can not effectively clean the laptop to use with another patient.
+- We can't visit patients under airborne or modified isolations.
+Due to the nature of our equipment and the isolations, we can not effectively clean the laptop to use with another patient.

-- You must follow the Information Technology Acceptable Use Policy.
+- You must follow the Alberta Health Services Acceptable Use Policy.

-- When you are done with it leave it with your respective Unit Clerk.
-Ensure both the power supply and the mouse are unplugged and packed in the bag with the laptop, and that the laptop is turned off and placed in the padded compartment of the bag.
+- When you are done with it, leave it with your unit clerk.
+Ensure both the power supply and the mouse are unplugged and packed in the box with the laptop.

-- No Food or Drink.
-Liquid and crumbs don't play well with electronics, so please keep them away from our laptops.
+- No food or drink.
+Liquids and food don't play well with electronics, so please keep them away from our laptops.
 This includes other messy activities like arts and crafts.

-- Please respect our laptop, and treat it as if its the last computer on Earth.
-All our computers are from donations, so it can be difficult replace computers when they are damaged, lost, or stolen.
+- Please respect our laptop.
+All our computers are from donations, and are difficult to replace when they are damaged, lost, or stolen.

 Can I have one?

-There are a limited number of laptops.
-Unfortunately what this means that not everyone who needs/wants one will be able to get one.
-Our limited supply means we have a few guidelines about lending laptops.
+We have a limited number of laptops, so unfortunately this means that not everyone who needs/wants one will be able to get one.
+We have a few guidelines about lending laptops to help us determine where the greatest needs can be met.

-- Some activities are more important than others.
+- Some activities are given priority over others.
 Patients with school work or therapeutic needs will get a laptop before patients using the laptop for games and general Internet browsing.

 - Some patients have a greater need than others.
 Patients in isolation, or otherwise unable to leave their room will likely get a laptop before patients who are able to leave their room.

 - Patients before parents.
-Similar to the last rule, parents are usually able to leave the room, and can use the Family Access computers on their unit, or in the Family & Community Resource Centre.
+Parents are usually able to leave the room, and can use the Family Access computers on their unit, or in the Family & Community Resource Centre.

 - Parents can get a laptop.
 We realize the importance of being able to stay by the bedside while you are here, so when our supply allows it, we also lend laptops to parents.